Cancer screening & diagnosis at a glance

 - A false-positive test occurs when the test results indicate cancer and the patient receives a cancer diagnosis, when in fact there is no cancer.
 This causes undue anxiety, unnecessary procedures and further testing that can cause both physical and emotional harm to the patient.

-- A false-negative exam is equally harmful because this causes a delay in treatment (usually until symptoms begin and cancer is more advanced).
+- A false-negative exam, which indicates there is no cancer present when there actually is, can be equally harmful because this causes a delay in treatment (usually until symptoms begin and cancer is more advanced).

 - Screening for and confirming a cancer diagnosis may not actually extend a person’s life.
 It may reduce quality of life, as some treatments cause side effects and never cure the cancer.

-- What’s known as overtreatment of cancer involves treating certain cancers that grow slowly or occur later in life and would never end up killing a patient.
+- Screening can result in overtreatment of cancer, which involves treating certain cancers that grow slowly or occur later in life and would never end up killing a patient.
 The treatment side effects may be worse for the patient than the effects of cancer.

 - Cancer screening may also cause some physical issues including excessive bleeding and damage to tissue due to biopsies, and heavy bleeding at the site of screening.
 For example, colonoscopies (the screening test for colorectal cancer) can damage the lining of the colon.